Shai Gilgeous-Alexander: 2023–24: MVP runner-up and best Western Conference record

 On November 8, 2023, Gilgeous-Alexander scored 43 points on 15-of-22 shooting from the field and 12-of-13 from the free throw line in a 128–120 win over the Cleveland Cavaliers.
 On November 14, Gilgeous-Alexander put up 28 points and a career-high seven steals in a 123–87 win over the San Antonio Spurs.
-He also had his fifth straight game with 25 points on 55% FG, which is the longest streak in Thunder franchise history On November 18, Gilgeous-Alexander recorded 40 points, seven rebounds, six assists, two steals and two blocks in a 130–123 overtime win over the Golden State Warriors.
-On December 16, Gilgeous-Alexander put up 25 points, six rebounds, eight assists, two steals, and a game-winning mid-range jumpshot in a 118–117 win over the Denver Nuggets.
+He also had his fifth straight game with 25 points on 55 percent from the field, the longest such streak in Thunder franchise history.
+On November 18, Gilgeous-Alexander recorded 40 points, seven rebounds, six assists, two steals and two blocks in a 130–123 overtime win over the Golden State Warriors.
+On December 16, Gilgeous-Alexander put up 25 points, six rebounds, eight assists, two steals, and a game-winning mid-range jump shot in a 118–117 win over the Denver Nuggets.
 On January 25, 2024, Gilgeous-Alexander was named a Western Conference starter for the 2024 NBA All-Star Game, marking his second consecutive selection and his first selection as a starter.
-On March 12, Gilgeous-Alexander put up 30 points, 10 rebounds, and five assists in a 121–111 loss to the Indiana Pacers.
-He put up his 48th 30-point game of the season, surpassing Kevin Durant's previous Thunder franchise record of 47 for the most 30-point games in a season.
-Gilgeous-Alexander finished the season's MVP race in 2nd place and was selected to the All-NBA First Team for the second consecutive time.
-Behind his play, the Thunder won 57 games and entered the 2024 NBA playoffs as the Western Conference's first seed, for the first time since 2013.
+On March 12, Gilgeous-Alexander recorded 30 points, 10 rebounds, and five assists in a 121–111 loss to the Indiana Pacers.
+This marked his 48th 30-point game of the season, surpassing Kevin Durant's previous Thunder franchise record of 47 for the most 30-point games in a season.
+Gilgeous-Alexander finished second in MVP voting and was selected to the All-NBA First Team for the second consecutive season.
+Led by his play, the Thunder won 57 games and entered the 2024 NBA playoffs as the Western Conference's top seed, their first time doing so since 2013.

-In the playoffs, the Thunder defeated the New Orleans Pelicans in 4 games to advance to the Western Conference Semifinals, the franchise's first since 2016.
+In the playoffs, the Thunder swept the New Orleans Pelicans in four games in the Western Conference First Round to advance to the Western Conference Semifinals, the franchise's first appearance there since 2016.
 Gilgeous-Alexander finished Game 4 with 24 points and 10 rebounds.
-Oklahoma City would go on to lose to the Dallas Mavericks in six games despite Gilgeous-Alexander's then playoff career-high 36 points, along with eight assists, two blocks and zero turnovers in the 117–116 close-out loss in Game 6.
+The Thunder lost to the Dallas Mavericks in six games despite Gilgeous-Alexander's then-playoff career-high 36 points, along with eight assists, two blocks, and zero turnovers in the 117–116 close-out loss in Game 6.